Skip to content

 Understanding these perspectives is not only intellectually valuable, but also practically important: modern models and numerical methods often rely on extending one of these viewpoints.

-These do not solve the Black--Scholes PDE directly.
-Instead, they illuminate the structure of the solution already obtained:
+These do not solve the PDE again; they explain why the solution looks the way it does:

-- Viscosity solutions provide the rigorous foundation that justifies the PDE methods when classical smoothness fails.
+• § Viscosity Solutions --- provides the rigorous framework that justifies the PDE methods when classical smoothness fails.

-Every method in this chapter describes the same phenomenon: the payoff evolves under uncertainty over time, and the option value is the result of that evolution.
+Every method in this section describes the same phenomenon: the payoff evolves under uncertainty over time, and the option value is the result of that evolution.
 All methods compute the same mathematical object:

 the action of a linear pricing operator on the payoff function.